mfaani/mfaani/content/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/index.md

 ---
 A binary is the linked product of all your source code.
 It's executable.
 You can run commands against it.

-An app, is merely a wrapper/directory, which includes that binary and other things.
+An app, is merely a wrapper / directory, which includes that binary and other things.

 ## How do you create a binary?
 First it's important to understand what a binary is.